clawson13/big-data-challenge/README.md

    - Toys: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Toys_v1_00.tsv.gz

 ## Summary
 Jewelry and Toys review datasets were cleaned and combined using PySpark, and uploaded to an Amazon Web Services RDS instance for aggregation in SQL.
 Reviews are grouped according to particicpation in Amazon's Vine program, where reviewers receive free products in exchange for reviews.
-Summary tables as follows, used to evaluate if bias and/or discrepancy can be shown when comparing Vine participants against the general public.
+Summary tables are as follows, used to evaluate if bias and/or discrepancy can be shown when comparing reviews from Vine participants against the general public.

 ### Aggregate Summary
 * Average ratings appear consistent between Vine participants/non-participants.